 Think about it: you’re sitting at the computer all day, every day.
 You’re constantly having your brain tell your arms, wrists, and hands to type and mouse on the computer.
 You’re constantly sending signals to these muscles, without stretching them regularly, contracting them fully, or giving them rest.
 You’re constantly working on that neurological cycle of function, which can create dysfunction.

-Trigger points are much more common than you might think, which is why each Licensed Massage Therapist, Megan Jett, Eleanor Le Fevre, Torrance Lee, Amanda Smith, or Marissa Orchard, have all been trained in Trigger Point Therapy.
+Trigger points are much more common than you might think, which is why each Licensed Massage Therapist, Megan Jett, Eleanor Le Fevre, Torrance Lee, Lauren Moore, or Marissa Orchard, have all been trained in Trigger Point Therapy.